-Art Therapy is similar to regular talk therapy but in addition to talking, we get involved in the creative process.
+Art therapy is one of many successful therapeutic interventions for coping with the challenges that life brings us.
 Art provides another avenue of self-expression – allowing us to make meaning of our life, situation or issue that we’re currently dealing with.
 Sometimes we don’t have the words to describe it while other times we don’t want to talk about it.
 But so much can be said using images, colours, shapes, and metaphors, we can process and talk about events in a different way.
 You don’t have to be good at art, it’s not the final product that matters but the process of creating and self reflection through journaling done afterwards.

 Art Therapy can effectively treat people of all ages.
-Vanessa provides psychotherapy/art therapy to children and adolescents who are experiencing feelings of anger, depression, anxiety, trauma, separation and divorce, emotional and behavioural issues.
+Vanessa counsels children and adolescents who are experiencing feelings of anger, depression, anxiety, trauma, separation and divorce, emotional and behavioural issues.

-Vanessa also provides individual psychotherapy and art therapy based groups for women who may be struggling to cope with stress and life challenges, trauma, self-esteem, depression, anxiety, or may want to explore personal growth.
+Vanessa also provides individual and group counselling for women who may be struggling to cope with stress and life challenges, trauma, self-esteem, depression, anxiety, or may want to explore personal growth.

 Do benefits cover art therapy?